prithvi-sharma/Darja/README.md

 <img src="/assets/darja.JPG" width="100%" alt="Darja">

-Darja is a simple Income Visualizer website that compares your income to the rest Indian population.
+Darja is a simple Income Visualizer website that compares your income to the rest of the Indian population.

 ## Privacy
 - No Tracking